API

 This type of authorization requires additional maintenance due to token generation and key rotation.

-Speak with your Account Manager if you need access to a Service Account Client for JWT based authorization.
+Speak with your Account Manager if you need access to a Service Account Client for JWT-based authorization.

 JWT Token Generation

-When generating a token, the client application can specify only the scopes that are needed to perform the desired operations, limiting “blast radius” if the token is leaked.
+When generating a token, the client application can specify only the scopes that are needed to perform the desired operations, limiting the “blast radius” if the token is leaked.
 The token will expire by default within 15 minutes.

 Note